 Having learned the complete works of Frederic Chopin and those by many other Polish composers such as Szymanowski and Lutoslawski was of little use in Leon Fleisher’s class as he himself had been trained under the rigorous auspices of ‘Teutonic universalism’.
 His keen sense of a rhetoric, intelligent approach to the complex idea of rhythm, and his infectious enthusiasm of German piano music added another dimension to my understanding of music.

 But years of concertizing had already paid grave tolls on my health.
 By the time I had entered Leon Fleisher’s studio at the Peabody Conservatory in Baltimore, MD, I looked 15 years older than my age, suffering from frequent attacks of anxiety and depression, and my generally melancholic disposition prevented me from studying at my full potential.
-For the first time in my life, I wanted to quit piano for good.

-I wanted to experience real life again…the warmth of confiding one’s thoughts to a close friend, the euphoria of a graduation party, the identity of belonging to a close-knit community, the cool breeze of sailing on the mediterranean with the spontaneity of a herd of wild animals…and so I left on a journey.
+I wanted to experience life again…the warmth of confiding one’s thoughts to a close friend, the euphoria of a graduation party, the identity of belonging to a close-knit community, the cool breeze of sailing on the mediterranean with the spontaneity of a herd of wild animals…and so I left on a journey.

 The three words that summarize life: ‘It goes on’